-When I sat down with Copper Nelms—co‑founder of Four Church Agency and a former church leader—to record an episode of the ChurchCandy Podcast, I knew he had rebuilt a culture of generosity in his congregation.
-What I didn’t know was how he did it without a capital campaign or high‑pressure fundraising.
-Copper and his team saw over 60 percent growth in giving in a single year, and a 45 percent increase per household the next year.
-Even more impressive: they never told people to “give more.”
+When I sat down with Copper Nelms to record an episode of the ChurchCandy Podcast, I knew he had helped rebuild a culture of generosity at his church.
+What I did not expect was the story he told me about doing it without a capital campaign, without high-pressure fundraising, and without ever telling people to “give more.”

-If you’re a pastor, church planter, or ministry leader who wants to cultivate a healthy giving culture, Copper’s story offers a practical blueprint.
-Below I’ll share what I learned from our conversation, including the systems he built, the mindset behind them, and specific steps any church can take.
+If you are a pastor, church planter, or ministry leader who wants to build a healthy giving culture, this is the kind of blueprint you can actually follow.
+Below I will walk you through what I learned from our conversation, including the systems he built, the mindset that drove them, and specific steps any church can take.

 Confronting Controversial Practices

-We opened our conversation by talking about some of the debates that swirl around church culture—music styles, lighting, traditions and tech.
-Copper reminded me that preferences shouldn’t drive mission.
-“It’s easy to focus on the wrong things,” he said.
+“It’s easy to focus on the wrong things,” he told me.
 “We argue about fog machines and guitars, but the real question is whether we’re helping people encounter Jesus.”

 Building a Generous Culture

-Here are a few principles that stood out:
+Here are a few principles that stood out from our conversation:

-• Make giving personal.
-Instead of sending generic appeals, leaders met with families one‑on‑one.
-They listened to concerns, answered questions about how funds were used, and prayed with people.
-Transparency built trust.
+- Make giving personal.
+Instead of sending out generic appeals, leaders met with families one on one.
+They listened.
+They answered questions about how funds were being used.
+They prayed with people.
+That transparency built trust.

-• Teach the heart, not the dollar amount.
-Sermons and small‑group discussions focused on why giving is a spiritual discipline.
-Copper believes generosity flows out of gratitude and trust in God’s provision.
+- Teach the heart, not the dollar amount.
+Sermons and small group discussions focused on why giving is a spiritual discipline.
+Copper believes generosity flows from gratitude and trust in God’s provision.

 The Four-Circle Meeting System